jacalderonn/Stocks_vba_analysis/README.md

 # VBA-challenge

+Homework 2.
-Homework 1 using Visual Basic
+Using Visual Basic